adnane-ka/shorter-js/README.md

 # shorter-js
 a curated list for Javascript tricks & tips to write a shorter & cleaner code with Javascipt built-in features .

+> check the Laravel Version of this file [here](https://github.com/adnane-ka/shorter-lara) .

 #### Arrays
 * Filter Unique Values .
 * Remove Falsy Values From Arrays .